Raevaen/Laplace-Expansions-Determinant/README.md

 # Laplace-Expansions-Determinant
-A python script file able to
+A python script file able to find the determinant of a matrix nxn